OSGeo/OSGeoLive-doc/quickstart/mapbender_quickstart.rst

 Management interfaces empower administrators who need to maintain and categorize map and feature services and grant access to individuals, groups and other services.

-You will nee nothing but a standard web browser for this quickstart.
+You will need nothing but a standard web browser for this quickstart.

 This Quick Start describes how to:
   * create an application